Mental Health Facilities Garland County, AR

 Mental Health Facilities in Garland County, AR

-Below is the full listing of mental health facilities in Garland County, AR.
+Below is a listing of mental health facilities in Garland County, AR.
 Many of the treatment centers also provide co-occurring mental health and addiction treatment for dual diagnosis disorders.
 Mental health centers in Garland County, Arkansas provide residential and outpatient treatment for various mental health issues including eating disorders such as bulimia and anorexia, panic disorders, schizophrenia, ADHD, PTSD, mood disorders, depression, personality disorders, phobias and other mental illness.

-Call (855) 802-1592 for 24/7 help with treatment.
+Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.

 Ouachita Behavioral Health And Wellness

-Ouachita Behavioral Health And Wellness is a mental health treatment center in Garland County, AR, located at 125 Wellness Way, 71913 zip code area.
-Ouachita Behavioral Health And Wellness provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
-Ouachita Behavioral Health And Wellness offers behavior modification, group therapy and psychotropic medication to seniors 65 or older, young adults and children / adolescents.
-Ouachita Behavioral Health And Wellness also supports people with PTSD, people with trauma and clients referred from the court/judicial system.
-Additional services at Ouachita Behavioral Health And Wellness consist of suicide prevention services, court-ordered outpatient treatment and housing services.
+Ouachita Behavioral Health And Wellness is one of mental health facilities in Garland County, Arkansas, located at 125 Wellness Way, 71913 zip code.
+Ouachita Behavioral Health And Wellness provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Ouachita Behavioral Health And Wellness provides behavior modification, integrated dual diagnosis disorder treatment and dialectical behavior therapy to young adults, seniors 65 or older and children / adolescents.
+Ouachita Behavioral Health And Wellness also supports people with trauma, people requiring dual diagnosis treatment and LGBT.
+Additional services provided at Ouachita Behavioral Health And Wellness include suicide prevention services, education services and housing services.

 Therapeutic Family Services Inc

-Therapeutic Family Services Inc is one of mental health facilities in Garland County, Arkansas, located at 600 Main Street, 71913 zip code.
+Therapeutic Family Services Inc is a mental health clinic in Garland County, AR, located at 600 Main Street, 71913.
 Therapeutic Family Services Inc provides outpatient treatment and telemedicine/telehealth.
-Therapeutic Family Services Inc provides couples/family therapy, psychotropic medication and group therapy to young adults, adults and seniors 65 or older.
-Therapeutic Family Services Inc also supports people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services provided at Therapeutic Family Services Inc include court-ordered outpatient treatment, case management and suicide prevention services.
+Therapeutic Family Services Inc offers trauma therapy, cognitive behavioral therapy and dialectical behavior therapy to young adults, seniors 65 or older and children / adolescents.
+Therapeutic Family Services Inc also supports children/adolescents with serious emotional disturbance and people with serious mental illness.
+Additional services offered at Therapeutic Family Services Inc include suicide prevention services, court-ordered outpatient treatment and case management.

 Hot Springs Cboc